 Another detail that’s been omitted concerns a report that Ron had been seen late that night sitting in a car outside Fisher Hall with a woman and then being driven away.
 According to a man who’d served on the Oxford PD at the time, that lead was never investigated.

 Also not mentioned in the university’s account is why Ron’s open psychology book was so concerning.
 Carl Knox surely knew that Ron had dropped his psychology course earlier that semester, so there shouldn’t have been a reason for Ron to be studying psychology.
 Moreover, he also likely knew, or would soon learn, that certain members of Miami’s psychology department were engaged in sensitive activities back then, perhaps even top secret.
 Ron’s psychology professor, St. Clair Switzer, was a lieutenant colonel with the U.S. Air Force Reserves while he was teaching courses at Miami.
 Dr. Switzer was also a hypnosis expert and a registered pharmacist.
 CIA documents show that he was likely involved in their drug and hypnosis studies that started in the early 1950s, particularly those pertaining to interrogation through Project ARTICHOKE (a forerunner of MKULTRA).
-An associate of Ron’s vividly recalls a group of men on the front lawn of Fisher Hall in the fall of the 1952-53 recruiting volunteers for a hypnosis study with the psychology department.
+An associate of Ron’s vividly recalls a group of men on the front lawn of Fisher Hall in the fall of the 1952-53 academic year recruiting volunteers for a hypnosis study with the psychology department.

 Evidence from personal interviews also indicates that Ron may have been gay or bisexual, which was so stigmatized in the 1950s, many gay and lesbian individuals felt pressured to remain closeted.
 In addition, during his sophomore year, Ron’s grades were slipping, and he was no longer a full-time student.
 As a result, Ron was at risk of losing his college deferment from the draft.
 And if Ron were gay and he’d been drafted, he would have been in danger of being outed.
 In 1953, the U.S. government was ramping up efforts to remove gay and lesbian military personnel and civil servants from their rosters.
 Those efforts, referred to as the Lavender Scare, destroyed thousands of people’s lives and livelihoods.